 Hunter Museum of American Art – $2 per person

 The Hunter Museum of American Art showcases American artwork.
 Part of the collection dates back to the Colonial Period.
 The collection includes sculptures, photography, paintings, glass and more.
-It’s just $2 per person with your EBT card!
+It’s just $2 per person for you and 3 guests, with your EBT card!

 ArtsAccess – FREE